 Take one day at a time, and be careful not to go beyond your limit.
 Each day will be different.
 Know the difference between when you’re pushing yourself safely and when you’re over doing it.

 To Release Deep Muscle Connections

-When stretching is done correctly and frequently enough, those aches and pains in cause by deeper muscular areas can finally begin to release.
+When stretching is done correctly and frequently enough, those aches and pains in deeper muscular areas can finally begin to release.
 Why?
 This is because deep muscle connections are all intertwined with each other.
-The whole body works together.
-The psoas muscle is fantastic example of why we need to remember the body moves and stretches as an entire system.
+The psoas muscle, which connects to the lower back and top of the hamstring) is fantastic example of why the body needs to move and stretch as an entire system.

 To Stretch Right for Your Body Type

 Every type of body is unique and every type of body will need slightly different stretching techniques.
-Experience the one’s that will work for you depending on what type of exercising you’re doing.
 Pay attention to your range of motion each day and where soreness and tightness may lie.
-Being aware about what you body needs each day will set how you will, perform, exercise, cool down, and stretch on that day.
+Being aware about what your body needs each day will set how you perform, exercise, cool down, and stretch.
 Listen to your body and stretch mindfully.